Architecture Foundations Program

 • Get additional career exploration and career prep help from the Temple Career Center.

-While not required, we encourage you to pursue internships and prepare you with the skills and professionalism needed to do a great job.
+We encourage you to pursue internships and prepare you with the skills and professionalism needed to do a great job.
 Tyler’s staff and faculty support your internship goals with ideas on opportunities and even internship funding.
 Your professors also provide mentoring and guidance for building your portfolio.